-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, giant cell arteritis or death from giant cell arteritis is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting giant cell arteritis or death from giant cell arteritis, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 23 April 2020 concerning giant cell arteritis in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
-The contents of this Instrument are in similar terms as the repealed Instrument.
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 23 April 2020 concerning giant cell arteritis in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

+- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
 Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'giant cell arteritis' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factors in subsections 9(1) and 9(2) concerning having smoked tobacco products; - new definitions of 'MRCA', 'pack-year of tobacco products' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'pack-years of cigarettes, or the equivalent thereof in other tobacco products'.